Self-consistent Hartree-Fock-Bogoliubov approach for bosons: self-eliminating divergence and pure pair condensate: Discussion of results

 The NG theorem states that the excitation spectrum arising in a system with spontaneously broken symmetry must be gapless.
 This is equivalent to the statement that it should cost zero energy to excite the lowest mode (the Goldstone mode).
 While the direct application of the NG theorem to quasiparticles, which are not physical particles, remains debated \cite{Suto_PRA_2008}, we highlight the following observation.
 For the SSED, where $\Delta = 0$, the second equation in \eqref{eq:varder1} shows that the energy change associated with the emergence of a single correlation is zero.
 Therefore, when pair correlations dominate in the ground state, as described by the solution we have found, the lowest mode is collective, and its excitation costs no energy.

-Thus, a system of interacting particles in the presence of a condensate requires a revised description that reproduces a spectrum with at least two excitation branches: a phonon-like mode and a gapped mode.
+Thus, as we have already noted, a system of interacting particles in the presence of a pair condensate requires an advanced description, which, in our view, should also reproduce a spectrum with at least two excitation branches: a phonon-like mode and a gapped mode.
 Similar conclusions have been drawn in Refs. \cite{Bogolubov_2010, Poluektov_JLTP_2023}.
 It should be emphasized that pure single-particle or pair condensates do not exist -- only their mixture does.
 The existence of a purely single-particle condensate, as assumed in the PA, is ruled out by the system of HFB equations \eqref{eq:xi,delta,b} (see also \cite{Poluektov_LTP_2002, Poluektov_CMP_2013}).
 As for a pure pair condensate described by the SSED, it is found to be unstable based on the compressibility analysis.
 This result holds for the contact interaction model.
-In the case of finite-range interaction potentials, the corresponding HFB solutions also exhibit a gap, with $E_{0}<2n_{0}U$, and the ground state likewise represents a mixture of the two types of condensates.
+In the case of finite-range interaction potentials, the corresponding HFB solutions also exhibit a gap, with $E_{0}<2n_{0}U$, and the equilibrium state likewise represents only a mixture of the two types of condensates.
 Such a structure of the ground state is also relevant in the context of superfluid helium, where the phonon-roton spectrum emerges from the hybridization of excitations of different physical natures and the single-particle condensate fraction is about 10\% or less \cite{Sosnick_EPL_1989,Bogoyavlenskii_LTP_1990,Moroni_JLTP_2004,Glyde_PhysRevB_2011}.